-Our dedicated team, led by Dr. Jeffrey G. Ojemann, includes neurosurgeons, residents, nurse practitioners and certified medical assistants.
+Our dedicated neurosurgery team at Seattle Children's Hospital, led by Dr. Jeffrey G. Ojemann, includes neurosurgeons, residents, nurse practitioners and certified medical assistants.

 We take a team approach to your child's care.
 We stay in close communication with you – and with one another – from your child's first visit to the clinic through surgery and follow-up.